kubos/kubos/docs/services/comms-framework.rst

 determine the internal message destination and then forwards it on to the appropriate service.
 The handler then waits for a reply (within a specified timeout duration), wraps the response in a UDP packet, and then sends the packet to the communications device for transmission.
+Once this transaction has completed, the message handler thread exits, freeing up the UDP port for future use.

 .. uml::